AES Encrypt

 When to Use AES Encryption

-Encrypt sensitive text for local testing, debug application crypto flows, or verify that your passphrase produces expected ciphertext before integrating AES in production code.
-Useful for reproducing encrypted config values or sharing secrets with teammates who know the same key.
+Encrypt sensitive text for local testing, debug application crypto flows, or verify that your key and IV produce expected ciphertext before integrating AES in production code.
+Useful for reproducing encrypted config values during development.

 How It Works